arithescientist/real_estate_prediction/README.md

    <img src='images/waterfront.png' width='80%'/>

 ### Conclusion
 From analyzing the violin plots we can conclude that waterfront properties are more expensive than others with a mean and median price of $1.7 million and $1.5 million.
-Homes without a waterfront have a mean and median price of $532 thousand and $450 thousand respectively.
+Homes without a waterfront have a mean and median price of $532,000 and $450,000 respectively.

 ### Recommendation
 Investing in waterfront properties would definitely be a smart move given there a difference of $1 million between the average home prices of a waterfront and no waterfront property.